+Fire Protection Equipment/Systems

-- 3. Fire Protectant Equipment/Systems: All academic buildings and residence halls are equipped with automatic fire alarm systems which are monitored 24 hours a day, 365 days a year at the Campus Safety Communications Center.
+All academic buildings and residence halls are equipped with automatic fire alarm systems which are monitored 24 hours a day, 365 days a year at the Campus Safety Communications Center.
 These campus fire alarm systems are also monitored by external contractors 24 hours a day, 365 days a year.
-The following buildings are equipped with battery powered smoke detection and are monitored by the occupants:

-- a.
-4040 Concord Road Leased student housing
+In addition, two buildings designated for temporary campus housing (4110 Aston Mills Road, 603 Convent Road), the Counseling Center for Wellness (603B Convent Road) and the Ministry House (605 Convent Road) are also equipped with battery powered smoke detection and are monitored by the occupants.
+A campus residence leased by Neumann University at 4040 Concord Road is equipped with battery powered smoke detection and is monitored by the occupants.

-- b.
-4110 Aston Mills Road Student housing

-- c.
-602 Convent Road Student housing

-- d.
-602A Convent Road Staff housing

-- e.
-603 Convent Road Staff housing

-- f.
-603B Convent Road Counseling Center

-- g.
-605 Convent Road Ministry House

-- h.
-4000 Concord Road Staff housing
+Building and Fire Safety Inspections

+The Campus Safety Department performs monthly safety inspections.
+The inspections are conducted to identify safety violations as well as conditions which may be detrimental to the health or wellbeing of the Neumann community.

+Fire Extinguisher Inspections

-- 4. Building and Fire Safety Inspections: The Campus Safety Department performs monthly inspections of all fire extinguishers on campus.
+The Campus Safety Department performs monthly inspections of all fire extinguishers on campus.
 Visual inspections are conducted to ensure the extinguishers are charged and in working condition.

-- 5. Fire Definitions
+Fire Definitions

-- a.
-Fire: Rapid oxidation of combustible material accompanied by heat, light, and smoke of combustible material, which is found outside of its normal appliance, whether or not it is extinguished prior to arrival of emergency - b.
-Fire-related Deaths: Number of persons who were fatalities because of a fire incident, including death resulting from a natural or accidental cause while involved in fire control, attempting a rescue, or persons escaping from the fire scene (an individual who dies within one (1) year of injuries sustained as a result of a fire). - c.
+Fire: Rapid oxidation of combustible material accompanied by heat, light, and smoke of combustible material, which is found outside of its normal appliance, whether or not it is extinguished prior to arrival of emergency.

+Fire-related Deaths: Number of persons who were fatalities because of a fire incident, including death resulting from a natural or accidental cause while involved in fire control, attempting a rescue, or persons escaping from the fire scene (an individual who dies within one (1) year of injuries sustained as a result of a fire).

 Fire-related Injuries: Number of persons receiving injuries from fire-related incidents, including an injury from a natural or accidental cause who received medical treatment at a local medical facility.
 This includes first responders attempting to control the fire, attempting a rescue, or persons escaping from the fire scene.
-Persons may include students, faculty, staff, visitors, firefighters, or any other individuals. - d.
-Estimated U.S. Dollar Loss Related to Fire Incidents: Estimated total U.S. dollar loss of both contents and structure or property destroyed because of a fire incident, not loss of business. - e.
+Persons may include students, faculty, staff, visitors, firefighters, or any other individuals.

+Estimated U.S. Dollar Loss Related to Fire Incidents: Estimated total U.S. dollar loss of both contents and structure or property destroyed because of a fire incident, not loss of business.

 Evacuation Procedures: When a fire alarm is activated, evacuation is mandatory.
-Do not use elevators; evacuate the building using the nearest available exit and proceed to a designated area to begin an accountability and assessment process. - f.
+Do not use elevators; evacuate the building using the nearest available exit and proceed to a designated area to begin an accountability and assessment process.

 Buildings Equipped with Fire Alarm Systems and Smoke Detectors: Buildings that have functional fire alarm systems and smoke detectors installed.
-All residence halls are equipped with a functional fire alarm system and smoke detectors. - g.
+All residence halls are equipped with a functional fire alarm system and smoke detectors.

 Buildings Protected with Automatic Sprinkler System Throughout: Indicates an automatic sprinkler system protects all areas of a building.
-All residence halls are equipped with wet-pipe automatic sprinkler systems throughout. - h.
+All residence halls are equipped with wet-pipe automatic sprinkler systems throughout.

 Emergency Evacuation Drills: The number of supervised scheduled drills or actual events at campus residence halls that are facilitated and certified by the Department of Campus Safety.
-Various drills are conducted throughout the year to familiarize students, faculty and staff with emergency procedures and individual roles. - 6.
-Fire Alarm Response: The Campus Safety Department responds to all fire alarms on Campus.
+Various drills are conducted throughout the year to familiarize students, faculty and staff with emergency procedures and individual roles.

+Fire Alarm Response

+The Campus Safety Department responds to all fire alarms on Campus.
 Upon arrival, Campus Safety Officers ensure the safe evacuation of all building occupants.
 A Campus Safety Officer will immediately attend to the fire alarm panel to determine location and alert additional arriving officers who will respond to the origin.
 Once the origin is determined, Campus Safety Officers will initiate action and make appropriate notifications.